PhotoReading Help & Questions

-That’s up to you. the CDs will start teaching you the process of PhotoReading immediately.
-However, the rapidity of you seeing measurable results depends on how much time you have available to go through the CDs and how much you apply what you are learning.
+That’s up to you. the recordings will start teaching you the process of PhotoReading immediately.
+However, the rapidity of you seeing measurable results depends on how much time you have available to go through the lessons and how much you apply what you are learning.

 Most people take between 2 and 6 weeks to complete the course first time through.
 However there is no rush and the technique does come much easier if you do not put yourself under pressure to perform.

 Also like all things the more you become acquainted with the technique, you will become more proficient – it gets easier and faster the more you do it.

 Do I have to change my beliefs or believe something new?

 The interesting thing about beliefs is summed up by a quote from Henry Ford “Whether you believe you can or believe you can not you are probably right!”

 Before learning how to PhotoRead, most people read one word or syllable at a time, sub-vocalising as they go.
 This is exactly how most of us were taught to read back in primary school.
 It was a great way to learn but does not serve us best for high performance.

 However, because this is a successful way to read, we can get trapped into believing it is the only, or right way, to do it.
 In order to do something different though it is often better to put the old things aside for a while.
 This enables you to better experiment with learning the new subject or technique you can always go back to the old way afterwards if you choose.

 If you want extra support with letting go of limiting beliefs please get Paul Scheele’s Belief recording HERE; shift your mindset and then find it becomes a breeze.

 What if I wear glasses to read?